xmityaz/image-gallery-test/Readme.md

 # Image gallery test assignment

 The app is developed and tested on the iPhone.
-So IOS is preferable for testing, But it should for Android just as fine, maybe with some minor visual defects
+So IOS is preferable for testing, But it should for work with Android just as fine, maybe with some minor visual defects

 ## To install the project